Tarpsvo/itcq/README.md

 # The IT College Quiz (ITCQ) #
 ## A simplistic quiz regarding the IT college ##

-Created as a project for the course Network Applications I.
+## Motivation

-Live version is accessible at [itcq.tramvai.im](http://itcq.tramvai.im/)
+Created as a project for the Estonian IT College course "Network Applications I".

 ## Current features ##
 * Basic quiz functionality